 - The ability to initiate and build relationships, and the ability to confront, encourage and admonish students in Christ-like love.

-Interns live with our women and teenage girls in our residential treatment programs, so we are only seeking female candidates.
+- Interns live with our women and teenage girls in our residential counseling program, so we are only seeking female candidates.

 The Father's Ranch Ministries